-Indemnification provisions allow a party, usually the buyer, to recover damages for (1) breaches of the representations, warranties and covenants of the other party and (2) liabilities that the indemnifying party (usually the seller in an asset purchase transaction) has agreed to retain.
+Indemnification provisions allow a party, usually the buyer, to recover damages for (i) breaches of the representations, warranties and covenants of the other party and (ii) liabilities that the indemnifying party (usually the seller in an asset purchase transaction) has agreed to retain.
 When a breach of the acquisition agreement occurs, in the absence of an indemnification provision, parties may have several remedies available, including asserting an action for breach of contract or a common law claim of fraud.
 However, by negotiating specifically tailored indemnification provisions, the parties can limit or expand and clarify the remedies that would otherwise be available.
-Indemnification pursuant to the terms of the acquisition agreement is typically specified to be the exclusive remedy of the parties, other than for fraud.
+Indemnification pursuant to the terms of the acquisition agreement is typically specified to be the exclusive remedy of the parties.

 Buyers may demand indemnification for specific matters of concern.
 For example, a buyer may request indemnification for specified litigation or contingent liabilities that the target disclosed in its disclosure schedules.
-These are often referred to as special indemnity provisions, which sellers usually strongly resist.

-It is customary to provide for lawyer fees in the definition of losses that may be recovered under the indemnification provisions, which would not typically be recovered in US courts in the absence of a contractual right.
-Recoverable losses are often reduced by certain tax benefits realised by the party suffering the loss (the indemnified party) and (to the extent actually received) insurance policy and third-party recoveries.
+It is customary to provide for lawyer fees in the definition of "losses" that may be recovered under the indemnification provisions, which would not typically be recovered in US courts in the absence of a contractual right.
+Recoverable losses are often reduced by certain tax benefits realized by the party suffering the loss (the indemnified party) and (to the extent actually received) insurance policy and third party recoveries.
 In addition, it is common for acquisition agreements to provide that recoverable losses (and in determining whether a breach has occurred) are measured without regard to any materiality qualification included in the breached contractual provision, as further discussed below.